-1. Application for Federal Assistance SF-424
+1. APPLICATION FOR FEDERAL ASSISTANCE SF-424

 Complete all required fields in accordance with the instructions on the form and have it signed by an authorized representative.
-The list of certifications and assurances in Field 21 of the SF-424 form can be found at http://energy.gov/management/office-management/operational-management/financial-assistance/financial-assistance-forms, under Certifications and Assurances.
 Note: The dates and dollar amounts on the SF-424 are for the complete proposed project, must reflect total project costs (both the requested federal funds and proposed cost share) and include the entire period of performance of the grant, if one is awarded.
 This form is available under 'Application Forms and Templates' for this FOA on IE-Exchange at https://ie-exchange.energy.gov.